SuperDrew/TestingResources/Testing mind-set.md

 |---------------| -----------
 |Documentation | Is there user documentation explaining how to use the system?
 Is there help?
 Are there design/achitecture docs?
 Readmes?
 |Recoverability | Does the system recover from serious errors gracefully?
+|Failover | When the system fails does it fail over to DR?
+When the main system comes back online can we go back to it?
+|Compliance | Does the system comply with all laws and regulatory requirements?

 #### Performance
 Remember to take business growth into account, you should be able to tell the business when the system will stop meeting requirements at it's current rate of growth.
 Test both at nominal and at least 2x nominal measured load, this factor is up for debate.